unsplash/unsplash-source-js/README.md

 `all`||`photo.all()`|Searches for all photos, instead of just featured photos `build`||`photo.build()`|Returns the configured URL.

 By default, the photos are filtered to featured photos.
 To remove this filter, call `all`.
-We recommend using `all` when limiting photos to a specific keyword (using `of`) to maximize the possiblity of a matching photo.
+We recommend using `all` when limiting photos to a specific keyword (using `of`) or limiting photos to specific photographers (using `fromUser`) to maximize the possiblity of a matching photo.

 Resize operations (`width`, `height`, `size`) maintain the aspect ratio of the original photo by cropping if necessary.